Pylons/pyramid/docs/narr/hybrid.rst

 ----------------------------------

-There are certain (extremely rare) cases when you'd like to influence the traversal :term:`subpath` when a route matches without atually performing traversal.
+There are certain (extremely rare) cases when you'd like to influence the traversal :term:`subpath` when a route matches without actually performing traversal.
 For instance, the ``repoze.bfg.wsgi.wsgiapp2`` decorator and the ``repoze.bfg.view.static`` helper attempt to compute ``PATH_INFO`` from the request's subpath, so it's useful to be able to